Helen Keller, Happiness & Optimism

 You learn about Helen Keller in elementary school, you see the Miracle Worker at some point and you’re impressed.
 However, I never knew or retained much about what this amazing woman accomplished as an author and even as a political activist.
-Have a happy day my friends ~ Rev Kane
+So take a look and have a happy day my friends ~ Rev Kane

 Here’s a piece from Hub pages discussing her unshakable optimism: